Careers Education, Information, Advice and Guidance

 The main objective of the CEG programme is to enable students to fulfil individual potential, to raise aspirations, to challenge gender stereotypes, and to provide equal opportunities for all students.

-The careers education and guidance entitlement at Boston High School consists of five elements, which together provide a coherent and progressive programme for all students at each stage of their career.
+The careers education and guidance entitlement at Boston High School consists of six elements, which together provide a coherent and progressive programme for all students at each stage of their career.

 These are as follows:

-Provided below are summaries of the career education programme in school, these lessons are delivered by a mixture of teaching and careers staff, along with input from appropriate external experts.
+Provided below is summary of the career education programme in school, these lessons are delivered by teaching staff, along with input from appropriate external experts.

 Additional careers related activities and support